LAPCoder/LAPCoder/README.md

 ### Bash

-It's a good language, but too smple.
+It's a good language, and simple.

 ```bash
 # Simple program